mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 a citation that will detail the character’s name, rank, unit and the name and date of the action.
-Although the Imperium does keep track of such awards they are not advertised greatly, although on smaller planets or settlements a well–travelled favourite son may well get a mention in the local news media if he receives a Combat Ribbon.
+Although the Imperium does keep track of such awards they are not advertised greatly, although on smaller planets or settlements a well–travelled favorite son may well get a mention in the local news media if he receives a Combat Ribbon.